 Segregation of customer data

-As a result, the Google Drive files managed by AODocs are automatically segregated since they belong to each customer’s specific Google Drive domain.
+- each customer’s Google Drive domain, owned by AODocs storage accounts – the Google Drive files managed by AODocs are automatically segregated because they belong to each customer’s specific Google Drive domain

-The AODocs-specific data stored in the Google App Engine Datastore relies on a built-in multi-tenancy feature named 'namespace', which defines virtual “silos” within the AODocs database.
-Each customer is assigned a specific namespace (which is in fact the customer’s primary G Suite domain name), and the namespace separation is implemented at the lowest possible level of the application to maximize the isolation between data structures belonging to different customers.
+AODocs-specific data are stored in the Google App Engine Datastore.
+This relies on a built-in multi-tenancy feature named 'namespace', which defines virtual “silos” within the AODocs database.
+Each customer is assigned a specific namespace (which is in fact the customer’s primary Google domain name), and the namespace separation is implemented at the lowest possible level of the application to maximize the isolation between data structures belonging to different customers.

-AODocs is SOC2 certified, which means that AODocs internal processes for HR, support and operations are regularly assessed by an independent audit firm, who validates the compliance of our internal controls with the SOC2 framework.
-Our latest SOC2 audit report is available to our customers upon request.
+AODocs is SOC2 certified, which means that AODocs internal processes for HR, support and operations are regularly assessed by an independent audit firm, which validates the compliance of our internal controls with the SOC2 framework.
+Our latest SOC2 audit report is available to our customers on request.

-AODocs performs periodic penetration testings on its Web application, conducted by external firms, to detect any vulnerabilities.
+Important: AODocs performs periodic penetration testing on its Web application, conducted by external firms, to detect any vulnerabilities.